Computational Fluid Dynamics

 Learning Objective:

 The course will cover introductory aspects of Computational Fluid Dynamics (CFD) with focus on canonical flow problems, while providing exposure to the latest advancements in discretization methods for fluid flow problems.
-We will use programming languages (Octave or Matlab) and commercial software such as Fluent.
+We will use programming languages.
+We will provide sample codes in Matlab.
+We will also use other freely available software packages, including Freefem or Fenics.
+We will make use of free visualization tools like Paraview.

 Topics Covered: